 KEY RATING CONSIDERATIONS

-The confirmation of the ratings reflects DBRS Morningstar’s view that BBVA has continued to leverage its diversified international franchise to report solid earnings generation which, combined with cost control and lower cost of risk enabled the Group to report strong results in 2021.
+The confirmation of the ratings reflects DBRS Morningstar’s view that BBVA has continued to leverage its diversified international franchise to report solid earnings generation which, combined with positive operating jaws and a contained cost of risk enabled the Group to report its highest results ever in 2022.
 BBVA’s ratings continue to be underpinned by a strong funding and liquidity profile, backed by its large and stable deposit base and substantial liquidity buffers.
 We also continue to take into account the Group’s sound capital position, with solid buffers over regulatory requirements.

 An upgrade of the Long-Term Issuer Rating would require an improvement in the rating of the Kingdom of Spain, combined with a continuation of improved profitability, as well as maintaining solid performance in the international businesses and the current risk profile.

 A downgrade would occur from a downgrade of the sovereign rating of the Kingdom of Spain.
-It could also arise from a sharp deterioration in BBVA’s risk profile.
-In particular, a significant simultaneous deterioration in the Group’s major international businesses could lead to a downgrade of BBVA’s ratings, as this would reduce the benefit of the Group’s geographical diversification.
+It would also arise from a rapid deterioration in BBVA’s risk profile.
+In particular, a significant deterioration in the Group’s major international businesses, namely Mexico or/and Turkey, and reduction in the benefit from its geographical diversification would lead to a downgrade of BBVA’s ratings.

 Franchise Combined Building Block (BB) Assessment: Strong/Good

-DBRS Morningstar views the Group’s franchise as strong, as reflected in its major franchise in Spain and its strong international diversification, with leading positions in Mexico and Turkey and a growing presence in South America.
-BBVA’s highly diversified business model has continued to underpin the Group’s earnings profile in recent years and help manage challenges in certain geographies.
-Since 2021, BBVA has retreated from the U.S. through the sale of its subsidiary to PNC Financial Services.
-Whilst this has resulted in a loss of revenues, it has strengthened the capital ratios.
+DBRS Morningstar views the Group’s franchise as strong, reflected in its major franchise in Spain and its international diversification, with leading positions in Mexico and Turkey and a growing but still small presence in South America.
+BBVA’s diversified business model has continued to underpin the Group’s earnings profile in recent years and help manage challenges in certain geographies.
+In 2022, BBVA increased its participation in Turkiye Garanti Bankasi, A.S.
+(Garanti) to 85.97% from 49.85% for a total consideration of TRY 22.8 billion.

 Risk Combined Building Block (BB) Assessment: Strong/Good